 There is not an all-size fit all with resumes.
 Your resume should be tailored to the industry you are in, and more importantly, the role you are applying to.

-We can give you another guide of how to write a great resume / or Resume 101, but instead, I wrote you 10 poems which include best practices 💡.
+We could give you another guide of how to write a great resume / or Resume 101, but instead, we wrote you 10 poems which include best practices 💡.

 🔗 Links to External Articles

 Based on a Sir Edmund Spenser poem “The Faerie Queene”

 Black Helvetica font, I mean 💻

 In 8 ½ x 11 white paper 🖨️

 Giving you the foundation 🗝️

 To write up the best 1-page resume 👏

 Note / Helvetica is not the only acceptable font.
 We are just a bit biased 😉.
 You can also use other Sans Serif fonts such as Arial, Verdana, Trebuchet MS, Century Gothic, Gill Sans MT (but NEVER Comic Sans), Lucida Sans and Tahoma.